Kristian-Roopnarine/Summoners-War-Script/README.md

 -How to use pip to install packages.<br>
 -How to read documentation.<br>
--Ability to research and solve specific problems.<br>
+-How to research specific problems pertaining to the script.<br>
 -How to create classes and inherit from other classes.<br>
 -How to access data from dictionaries and lists.<br>
 -Using OpenCV, PYautoGUI, and numpy arraays to locate target pixels on screen.<br>